IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### language
-The language or languages used in the content of an external resource.
+The language or languages used in the content of this external resource.
 This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources referenced from `related`, `rendering`, `rights`, and `within`.

 The value _MUST_ be an array of strings.